9 amazing free things to do in Santa Cruz Galapagos and other tips

 Once in Santa Rosa, you can get to the Hacienda, which is only 3 km from the town.
 It’s a pleasant road, a little hilly but doable, and you can meet tortoises along the way.
 Then you can ride (or fly) back to Puerto Ayora.

 The most comfortable way to go is by taxi, and that’s what I did.
-Normally I am more sporty but not this time, with the rain threatening.
-I hired a taxi for 30 USD, and the driver took me to Los Gemelos, and El Chato waited for me 1 hour and back to Puerto Ayora.
+I hired a taxi for 30 USD, and the driver took me to Los Gemelos, and El Chato waited for me for 1 hour, and then took me back to Puerto Ayora.

-Get to know the Conservancy project in the Charles Darwin Research foundation and relax in one of its 2 beaches.
+Get to know the Conservancy project in the Charles Darwin Research Foundation and relax in one of its two beaches.

-From the Malecon in Puerto Ayora, you can walk all along the main street (Darwin street) with all the shops, hotels, and restaurants are located, and you will end up at the Charles Darwin Research Foundation.
+From the Malecon in Puerto Ayora, you can walk all along the main street (Darwin Street) with all the shops, hotels, and restaurants located, and you will end up at the Charles Darwin Research Foundation.

-It’s an interesting circuit where you can learn about their conservancy projects.
-A team of local and foreign researchers, educators, scientists, and volunteers works together for the conservation, restoration, and sustainable development projects to ensure that the archipelago is well-managed and flora and fauna keep perpetuating their species in a safe and healthy environment.
+It’s an interesting circuit where you can learn about their conservation projects.
+A team of local and international researchers, educators, scientists, and volunteers collaborates on conservation, restoration, and sustainable development projects to ensure that the archipelago is well-managed and that its flora and fauna can continue to thrive in a safe and healthy environment.

-There is also a great library with lots of interesting books about biology and history.
+There is also a well-stocked library with a wide selection of interesting books on biology and history.

 Bask in the sun at El Garrapatero Beach